webqit/webflo/README.md

 Here's a glimpse of your Webflo app.

 For when your application has a server-side - and handles requests on the server.
+(Multi Page Applications, API backends, etc.)
-+ The `server` directory for all things server-side routing.
++ The `server` directory for all things routing.
 The `public` directory for static files.

   ```shell
   my-app